haani-niyaz/devops-journal/_posts/2016-08-04-modify-files-with-puppet-using-file_line.markdown

 It worth observing a few things in the snippet above.
 The `credentials` hash is structured with a parent element i.e: `payment`, `tenant1`, `tenant2`.

-Each parent element either has 1 child element or multiple child elements.
-If there are multiple child elements you will notice an extended hierachy as illustrated below:
+Each parent element either has 1 top level child element or nested child elements.
+If there are nested child elements you will notice an extended hierachy as illustrated below:

 #### Single child